MELISSA BLOCK, Host:

 WILLIAMS: If certain words go out about you, they stick.
 You can be labeled.
 I've even read about myself being described as militant, controversial, argumentative.
 I read that I was called into the office for cursing at the fans.
 That did happen, but what I really took umbrage with was the fans that were calling me everything but a child of God, N-word included, were sitting right in front of the owner and the general manager, yet - and still I was called into the office for harassing the fans.
 So it was basically a train wreck from the beginning.

 DELORES REILLY: Life is not a dress rehearsal and you don't get any curtain calls.

 PESCA: Delores Reilly, Williams' 82 year old mother, remembers the injustices, like the time pitchers complained they couldn't see Earl's black fingers when he signaled for a pitch.
 That Earl, one of the few African-American catchers of the time, would point out that his uniform pants were white didn't seem to matter.
 The mother was suffering through the son.

 REILLY: They were complaining because Weaver had said, if you give me Earl Williams, I'll get the pennant, you know.
 And Earl said, Weaver said that.
 I didn't say that.
 You know, that's what Weaver said.
 And he was very unhappy down there.

-[POST-BROADCAST CORRECTION: The correct name of the pitcher is Phil Niekro.]
+POST: The correct name of the pitcher is Phil Niekro.]

 PESCA: It was clear that Baltimore could accommodate only a single Earl.
 Williams was dealt back to Atlanta, where teammates like Hall of Fame pitcher Joe Niekro were glad to have him.